 Using the mega breadcrumb as the main navigation you loose an overview of the first-level of navigation.
 For a lot of websites this may be a bad idea because with it you loose the ability to showcase the variety of content available to your audience.

-But for local government websites this may be an unnecessary complexity and a distraction – how many visitors who come to find out about dog licenses will want to serendipitously discover crime statistics for their neighborhood?
+But for local government websites this overview of content may be an unnecessary complexity and a distraction — how many visitors who come to find out about dog licenses will want to serendipitously discover crime statistics for their neighborhood?

 Scrolling down the page the header is fixed to the top of the viewport providing quick entry points into other part of the website if information can not be found directly on this page.